martinmeyer489/IDACasestudy/README.md

 # Data analysis and visualization with R
 * Cleaning and joining of large data set
-* Stastical analysis of logistics delay
+* Statistical analysis of logistics delay

-### Example graphic of Stastical analysis
+### Example graphic of Statistical analysis
 <img src="r_stat.jpg" width="700">